amazon.com best seller list for:

 - Political Science: Government:

-inglorious headline and a stunning upset victory.
-Award-winning
+election that a single inglorious headline and a stunning upset victory.

-author David Pietrusza goes beyond the headlines to reveal
+Award-winning author David Pietrusza goes beyond the headlines to

 donnybrook fought against the background of an erupting Cold War,